 A native of Franklin, Tennessee, Dr. Sarah K. Crocker is a professional harpist and musicologist lecturing and performing solo, chamber, and orchestral music throughout the southeast and beyond.
 Dr. Crocker is Adjunct Professor of Harp and Musicology at Middle Tennessee State University, where she also serves on the faculty of the Honors College.
-Additionally, Dr. Crocker maintains a harp and piano studio in Franklin for private students and is the President of the Nashville chapter of the American Harp Society.
+Additionally, Dr. Crocker maintains a harp and piano studio in Franklin and Murfreesboro for private students and is the President of the Nashville chapter of the American Harp Society.
 (For more information about harp lessons and beginner to intermediate piano lessons, please visit the Lessons page.)
 Prior to her position at MTSU, Dr. Crocker was an Instructor of Musicology and Ethnomusicology courses and the Instructor of Secondary Harp at the University of Alabama.

 Dr. Crocker and Dr. O'Neal also regularly perform together as the flute and harp ensemble the Delta Duo, founded by the pair in 2008.
 The duo can frequently be seen in concert, selected as featured performers for the 2015 Midsouth Flute Festival, the 2011 Kentucky Flute Festival, and performing in recital at Mississippi State University in 2010.
 In August 2011, the duo collaborated with composer and harpist Anne LeBaron to present the Southeastern premiere of her work Solar Music for flute and harp.
 In addition to concerts and masterclasses, the Delta Duo is also available for weddings, church services, and private events.
 For more information, please visit their website: www.deltaduo.com